MuhammedTariqAbdelaal/RealTime-ASL-Reader/README.md

     - Uses a webcam feed to detect hand gestures.
     - Predicts the corresponding ASL letter and displays the recognized text.

+# Running the app
+    ```streamlit run sign_language_streamlit.py```
+- Start the webcam from the Streamlit app.
+- Perform hand gestures in front of the camera to see the detected letters.